wilsonzlin/minify-html/README.md

 ## Parsing

-Only UTF-8/ASCII-encoded HTML code is supported.

-minify-html does no syntax checking or standards enforcement for performance and code complexity reasons.

-For example, this means that it's not an error to have self-closing tags, declare multiple `<body>` elements, use incorrect attribute names and values, or write something like `<br>alert('');</br>`

-However, there are some syntax requirements for speed and sanity.

-### Tags
+- Input must be UTF-8.

-Opening tags must not be [omitted](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-omission).
+- Opening tags must not be [omitted](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-omission).

-### Script and style

-minify-html does **not** handle [escaped and double-escaped](./notes/Script%20data.md) script content.
+- [Escaped and double-escaped](./notes/Script%20data.md) script content are not supported.

 ## Issues and contributions